vocalpy/vocalpy/docs/getting_started/quickstart.md

 +++

-2. `frequencies`, a vector of the number of frequency bins
+2. `frequencies`, a vector of the frequency for each row of the spectrogram.

 ```{code-cell} ipython3
 print(a_spect.frequencies[:10])